akka/alpakka/docs/src/main/paradox/mqtt.md

 # MQTT Connector

-The MQTT connector provides Akka Stream sources to connect to MQTT servers.
+The MQTT connector provides Akka Stream source, sink and flow to connect to MQTT servers.

 ## Artifacts